-Croatia: Integration of new wind farms will increase balancing costs8.
-November 2016. / SEE Energy News
+Croatia: Integration of new wind farms will increase balancing costs, SEE Energy News

 Croatian Energy Regulatory Agency (HERA) has started a public debate on 10-year development plan (2017-2026) of Croatian electricity transmis sion network that will be held between 17 and 31 October.